• TimingMon-Fri 9AM-5:30PM EST

 The top foods on this list would include food grade herbs and functional foods like:

-I am sure you must be wondering why I didn’t add any brain tonics like bacopa, gotu kola or mucuna.
+I am sure you must be wondering why I didn’t add any brain tonics like bacopa, kola).
 I didn’t feel they would have brought greater value to the table.
 The brain boost supplement suggested to me by the Amen clinic is to support a targeted approach for cortical atrophy and ventricular enlargement.
 In the end, I saw greater value in adding foods like cacao and maca with specific adaptogens to support the actions of the formula.
 As an herbalist, this made much more sense to me.

-One specific change I made to this program was to break down their adaptogen product called Focus and Energy, and put my own together in order to get my desired and equivalent response.
-Their product is made up of mostly standardized isolated extract herbs like rhodiola, ashwagandha, green tea and korean ginseng.
+One specific change I made to this program was to break down their adaptogen product called Focus and and put my own together in order to get my desired and equivalent response.
+Their product is made up of mostly standardized isolated extract herbs like ashwagandha, green tea and ginseng.
 I used most of these herbs in my formula, but I chose full spectrum extracts.
 I eliminated the Korean Ginseng and replaced it with Eleuthero.
 I know from past experience that I respond much better to Eleuthero or American Ginseng versus the Korean variety.
 If this item didn’t contain Korean Ginseng, I probably would have used it and just added smaller amounts of the full spectrum or whole herbs to bring more balance to the formula.
 This doesn’t have to be hard or complex.
 These simple changes are giving me great results.

 3.)
 It all begins with food: